Skip to main content

 Those numbers are probably not very exact, and every person's experience would be unique in the degree to which their conditioning was transformed.
 But it is striking in a number of ways that the change he observed in himself was not as radical and total as some might expect from a profound spiritual awakening.

-A lot of our conditioning is not actually problematic and so it is likely that much of it would not change.
+A lot of our conditioning is not actually problematic and so it is likely that much of it would not need to change.
 There are lots of practical aspects to our programming, ranging from knowing how to change a flat tire to subtle appropriate social behaviors that are generally useful and functional in daily life.
 It seems reasonable that many of these kinds of conditioned behaviors might not be affected much at all by a deep recognition of our true underlying nature.
 This is like software on our computer that works well for what it is intended to do.

 The rest of our conditioning has a tremendous amount of momentum, and so it is still not surprising that even some of the less functional aspects of our conditioning might not be instantly dissolved in even a series of spiritual realizations.
 Perhaps this can help in understanding why even great spiritual teachers have at times behaved in less than ideal ways.
 Even when a very high amount of conditioning has been truly dissolved, there is bound to still be pockets of dysfunctional patterns in every human being.